The Desert IndependentTM

 National Prescription Drug Take Back Day

 This initiative addresses a vital public safety and public health issue.
-Many Americans are not aware that medicines that languish in home cabinets are highly susceptible to misuse and abuse.
-Rates of prescription drug abuse in the U.S. are increasing at alarming rates, as are the number of accidental poisonings and overdoses due to these drugs.
+Medicines that languish in home cabinets are highly susceptible to diversion, misuse, and abuse.
+Rates of prescription drug abuse in the U.S. are alarmingly high, as are the number of accidental poisonings and overdoses due to these drugs.
 Studies show that a majority of abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.

-In addition, many Americans do not know how to properly dispose of their unused medicine, often flushing them down the toilet or throwing them away – both potential safety and health hazards.
+Also, Americans are now advised that their usual methods for disposing of unused medicines – flushing them down the toilet or throwing them in the trash – both pose potential safety and health hazards.

 The service is free and anonymous with no questions asked.